 But regardless of any intimate views that Ivanishvili might hold about the Customs Union, or any concerns he may feel for the safety of his fortune in Putin’s Russia, he has deferred to the strongly pro-EU orientation of most Georgians, and at the Vilnius Summit last November Georgia was one of the two former republics in the Eastern Partnership which initialled the agreement.

 The other was Moldova, a much disputed territory sandwiched between Ukraine and Romania, with a mainly Romanian and Romanian-speaking population, Orthodox, poor and socially conservative.
 It also has substantial minorities, which mostly speak Russian and have pro-Moscow inclinations.
-And there is a strongly pro-Moscow breakaway territory within Moldova’s internationally recognised borders called Transnistria, where Russian “peacekeepers” are deployed.
+And there is a strongly pro-Moscow breakaway territory within Moldova’s ly recognised borders called Transnistria, where Russian “peacekeepers” are deployed.
 Transnistria is basically manipulated by Moscow in various ways to block moves by Moldova towards any form of Western integration.
 Moscow also supports the largely unreformed Moldovan Party of Communists (still known by that name), previously in government but currently in opposition.

 In recent years Moldova has been ruled by a fractious and unstable coalition, the strongly pro-Western Alliance for European Integration.
 Because the Alliance has been in power during the European economic crisis, and because of its inherent instability, the communist-led opposition has latterly been making gains in the opinion polls.
 Moscow would like to see the government overturned.
 Most of the population probably thinks of itself as European rather than Eurasian, and many Moldovans travel to EU countries if they can in search of work, but many also travel to the Russian Federation.
 Remittances, both from west and east, are a vital part of the highly vulnerable Moldovan economy, representing between a quarter and a third of GDP.